Smoke vs Sanity Testing: Key Differences for QA

 What to Automate:

-• Smoke testing: Ideal for automation (high ROI, repeatable)
+• Smoke testing: High ROI, always automated.

-Tools to Use:
+Tools to Consider:

-• Smoke: Selenium, Cypress, Katalon Studio
+• Smoke testing: Selenium, Cypress, Katalon Studio, Quash (AI-powered automation).

-Implementation Best Practices
+Best Practices for Implementation

-Smoke Test Suites:
+Smoke Test Suites

-• Define clear pass/fail criteria
+• Define clear pass/fail criteria.

-Sanity Test Cases:
+Sanity Test Cases

-• Target recent changes and adjacent functionality
+• Focus on recent changes and related functionality.

-• Track test cycles and rotate testers for fresh insights
+• Rotate testers for fresh perspectives.

 • Maintain a centralized test suite repository